Quantum Turing Machines Computations and Measurements: Quantum Turing Machines

 \subsection{Configurations}

-We have already said that, in order to properly deal with source and target states, we have to associate a counter to them.
+We have already seen that, in order to properly deal with source and target states, we have to associate a counter to those states.
 For the sake of uniformity, we shall add a counter to every plain configuration.
-Even if, its value get stuck to $0$ for every non-source or non-target configuration.
+The counter will always be $0$ for every non-source or non-target configuration.

-\begin{remark}[The counter] The counter can be seen as an additional device (for instance, as an additional tape or as a counting register) or directly implemented by a suitable extension of the basic Turing machine (for instance, by extending the tape alphabet).
-None of these implementations is standard or has a direct influence in what will be presented in the following.
-The key issue pointed out in the above discussion is that, for every target configuration $C$ of the QTM $M$, we need to have a denumerable space of configurations isomorphic to $\{C\}\times \NN$, in which the evolution of $M$ from $C$ is confined, and s.t.\ $U^k_M(\ket{C})$ is in bijection with the $k$-th element $\langle C, k \rangle$ of this space.
-Analogously, for source configurations, when considering the inverse time evolution operator $U^{-1}_M$.
-A more detailed discussion of the implementation of the counter is given in Appendix~\ref{sec:impl-counter}. \end{remark}
+\begin{Remark}[The counter] The counter can be seen as an additional device (for instance, as an additional tape or as a counting register) or directly implemented by a suitable extension of the basic Turing machine (for instance, by extending the tape alphabet).
+None of these implementations is canonical or has a direct influence in what will be presented in the following.
+A more detailed discussion of the implementation of the counter is given in Appendix~\ref{sec:impl-counter}. \end{Remark}